dilara91/hmm_pos_tagger/README.md

 # hmm_pos_tagger
 cmpe 561 hw #2

-This code is written in Python 2.7
+This code is written in Python 2.7 and tested in pythonanywhere.com

 Download and put .py files in the same folder.